Wealth is invisible to the eye

 “No matter how much money you have.
 If you’re still worried, you aren’t wealthy.”

 This is a provocative statement.
-Indeed, If you have a certain inclination to worry, no matter how good is your net worth, you will still worry.
+Indeed, If you have a particular inclination to worry, no matter how good is your net worth, you will still worry.
 The right mindset and the ability to be content are necessary prerequisites for living and enjoying your life.
-If you think of wealth as financial and personal well-being, the provocative message unveils: no matter how much money you have.
-If you’re still worried, you have not yet achieved personal and financial well-being.
+If you think of wealth as financial and personal wellbeing, the provocative message unveils: no matter how much money you have.
+If you’re still worried, you have not yet achieved personal and financial wellbeing.
 Spoiler alert: more money won’t be the answer nor the end of your worries.

 Defining wealth is not straightforward.
 No doubt, there are different schools of thought.
-Your relationship with money and wealth has a lot to do with your family values, religions, politics…to name a few.
+Your relationship with money and wealth has a lot to do with your family values, religions, politics and mindset…to name a few.
 But, ultimately, how you define and relate to wealth is personal.

 Still, let me share few thoughts that might spark some extra perspective to the way you look at wealth:

 – Wealth is about financial independence: If you are “rich”, your income provides you more than enough.
 However, even if you consider yourself rich, you still need to work to maintain your lifestyle; you might even live paycheck to paycheck if your expenditures are as high as your income.
-As author Thomas J. Stanley explained in The Millionaire Next door, “If you make a good income each year and spend it all, you are not getting wealthier.
+In his book The Millionaire Next Door, author Thomas J. Stanley explained, “If you make a good income each year and spend it all, you are not getting wealthier.
 You are just living high“.
 On the other hand, if you are wealthy, the cash flow from your assets (investments) is greater than your living expenses.
 As such, you are wealthy when you are financially independent: you live within your means, and you have a system that secures enough cash flow.

 – Wealth is about having options.
-Wealth is about having “a margin of safety (MOS)”, is about “FU money”, a buffer against potential or unexpected shocks.
+Wealth is about having “a margin of safety (MOS)”, It is about “FU money”, a buffer against potential or unexpected shocks.
 It is still up to you to take action, grow and make the best of your assets (time, skills, money).

 – Wealth building vs wealth consumption: different habits for different seasons.
 To properly understand wealth, you have to look at wealth building.
-How wise and successful people build it?
-Too often, news focus on how people spend their wealth instead of looking at how they build it.
-If you look at wealth building, you will notice the importance of managing your budget (live within your means/keep overheads down) and massively invest in yourself, your business and your projects.
+How do wise and successful people build it?
+Too often, news focus on how people spend their wealth instead of looking at how they have build it.
+If you look at wealth building, you will notice the importance of managing your budget (live within your means/keep overheads down), invest in yourself, your assets, your business and your projects.
 During the wealth-building phase, there is limited space for distractions and waste of resources and assets.

 – Wealth has a lot to do with your mindset.
 Wealth has a strong correlation with a “growth mindset”.
 It also requires a peculiar balance between been “hungry” (look for what you desire) while being content and frugal (control your budget and costs).

 – Wealth is what you don’t see.
-Wealth is the nice cars not purchased.
-The diamonds not bought, and the first-class upgrade declined.
-Wealth is financial assets that haven’t yet been converted into the stuff you see.
+Wealth is the nice cars not purchased, the “frills” not bought.
+Wealth is an asset that has not yet been converted into the stuff you see.
 When most people say they want to be a millionaire, what they might actually mean is, “I’d like to spend a million dollars.”
 And that is literally the opposite of being a millionaire.
 If you want to be wealthy, you must defer consumption.
 (Morgan Housel).

-Wealth is not about bling-bling: that is just living high.
-So whatever is your recipe for wealth, remember this quote from Antoine de Saint-Exupéry: “what is essential is invisible to the eye”.
+Wealth is NOT about bling-bling: that is just living high.
+So, whatever is your recipe for wealth, remember this quote from Antoine de Saint-Exupéry: “what is essential is invisible to the eye”.
 Therefore, it makes sense to adapt your mindset and lifestyle accordingly.